Skip to content

 (assoc-in [:cart :add-form :submitted] draft))

-Schema validation runs as the standard :spec boundary check (010 §Validation timing).
-If form-params fails the AddToCartForm schema, the framework's structured-error trace fires (:rf.error/handler-spec-failure); the error projector (011 §Server error projection) maps it to a 400 response with the public-error shape, and the per-field error sub for the form slice reads the validation result and renders the re-served page with inline messages.
+Schema validation runs as the standard :schema boundary check (010 §Validation timing).
+If form-params fails the AddToCartForm schema, the framework's structured-error trace fires (:rf.error/schema-validation-failure); the error projector (011 §Server error projection) maps it to a 400 response with the public-error shape, and the per-field error sub for the form slice reads the validation result and renders the re-served page with inline messages.
 The app does not write a separate validation branch.

 Failure path — re-render with errors